bizarre/pretty_panics/README.md

-# pretty_panic
+# pretty_panics

-`pretty_panic` is a crate that provides an easy way to customize panic messages and error messages.
+`pretty_panics` is a crate that provides an easy way to customize panic messages and error messages.

-If `use-default-features` is enabled, `pretty_panic` will provide default formatters for panics and errors.
+If `use-default-features` is enabled, `pretty_panics` will provide default formatters for panics and errors.

 ```rust
 use pretty_panics::pretty_panic;